NOAA-ORR-ERD/WebGnomeClient/doc/location_files/strait_of_juan_de_fuca_examples.rst

 Strait of Juan de Fuca.
 Explore how winds, current reversals, and changing tides can affect the trajectories of oil slicks.
-In addition, you'll see how model and observation limitations can be overcome by considering both the "Best Guess" and the "Minimum Regret" (Uncertainty) solutions.
+In addition, you'll see how model and observation limitations can be overcome by considering both the "Best Estimate" and the "Uncertainty" solutions.
 This knowledge will help you in designing your own GNOME model runs.